jirkapok/Presentations/NugetsChocolateyOneGet/readme.md

-# Nuget, CHocolatey and other confectionery
+# Nuget, Chocolatey and other confectionery

 Goal of this workshop is to present the most popular packaging systems on Windows and their general usage.